 With the many animals and attractions here, it became known as the B&I Circus Store and was known far and wide for its festive atmosphere.
 By the 1960s, the store began to bring in regular celebrity appearances, including Sheena, Queen of the Jungle, Burt Ward from the “Batman” TV show, and boxer Joe Louis.

 Ultimately, during this era, it was Ivan the gorilla who made the store most famous.
 Ivan was brought to the B&I in 1964 as an infant and lived in an enclosure built specifically for him for 28 years.
-After not having other gorilla contact for his entire life, he got the attention of animal activists and was moved to Zoo Atlanta, where he still lives as of 2011.
+After not having other gorilla contact for his entire life, he got the attention of animal activists and was moved to Zoo Atlanta.

 Tacoma natives may still remember visiting Ivan.